 Sierra Trek is a Cal4Wheel event located in California’s beautiful Tahoe National Forest.
 This family oriented event is geared toward stock 4x4s on guided historic and slightly challenging tours, toward mildly modified vehicles on the Saturday Outer Limits run and off-road enthusiast on the extremely challenging Fordyce Trail.

-The 52nd annual Sierra Trek is a Cal4Wheel event located in California’s beautiful Tahoe National Forest.
-This is a family oriented event geared towards everything from stock 4x4s on guided historic and slightly challenging tours to fully built rock crawlers on Fordyce Creek Trail and everything in between.
+Sierra Trek is a Cal4Wheel event located in California’s beautiful Tahoe National Forest.
+This is a family-oriented event geared towards everything from stock 4x4s on guided historic and slightly challenging tours to fully built rock crawlers on Fordyce Creek Trail and everything in between.
 Stock vehicles should consider signing up for the Wednesday/Thursday Overnight, the Saturday Historic Run, the Outer Limits Run or the new Signal Peak run.
 Moderately modified vehicles will love the beauty and the challenge of the intermediate run or the Signal Peak Run.
-We welcome the ATV/UTV community for a day run out of Meadow Lake on Saturday morning.

 This year we would love to embrace a family atmosphere and welcome the next generation of four-wheelers into the sport.
-We welcome everyone to Main camp for a Cornhole Tournament, a world class vendor show and invite you come to watch a UTV Challenge on Winch Hills 4 and 5.
+We welcome everyone to main camp for a Cornhole Tournament, and a world class vendor show.
 Please feel free to explore the area and locate any one of the numerous geocaches.
-Come to camp at night for camp fire with a live band.
-Enjoy your favorite adult beverage from the bar while you make new friends and catch up with old friends.
+Come to camp at night for the campfire with a live band.
+Enjoy your favorite adult beverage from the bar while you make new friends and catch up with old ones.
 As always enjoy great food, a scenic environment and make lifelong memories.
-We look forward to seeing at the 52nd Annual Sierra Trek.
+We look forward to seeing you at Sierra Trek.

-I hope to be able to answer some of the most common questions regarding the 51st Annual Sierra Trek.
-I would like to start by thanking you for your interest in our event and sincerely hope I get to see you at Meadow Lake.
+We hope to be able to answer some of the most common questions regarding Sierra Trek.
+We would like to start by thanking you for your interest in our event and sincerely hope we get to see you at Meadow Lake.